-Sue Montgomery, RN, BSN, a former certified hospice and palliative care nurse, introduces her Dying Talks™ series for those facing end of life.
+Sue Montgomery, RN, BSN, MA a former certified hospice and palliative care nurse—and currently a medical writer who often covers end-of-life topics—introduces her Dying Talks™ series for those facing end of life.

 What’s your understanding of your diagnosis?

 If you’ve received bad news about your health, there can be a lot of stress involved.

 It’s normal and common to feel overwhelmed, and to be unclear about the information that your healthcare provider has shared.

 In this episode, Sue encourages you to ask the questions you need to help you better understand both your diagnosis and prognosis at end of life.

 How to better ensure that your wishes will be honored